 Business Rules (BR’s)

-BR1 - Notifications of claim(s), or correction(s) relating to previous claim(s), of Theft(s), associated with relevant Meter Point Reference Numbers (MPRN's) received by the Central Data Service Provider (CDSP) from the Retail Energy Code Company Ltd (RECCo) in accordance with the Retail Energy Code (REC) will be passed to the relevant Shipper for consideration.
+BR1 - Notifications of claim(s), or correction(s) relating to previous claim(s), of Theft(s), associated with relevant Supply Meter Point received by the Central Data Service Provider (CDSP) from the Retail Energy Code Company Ltd (RECCo) in accordance with the Retail Energy Code (REC) will be passed to the relevant Shipper for consideration.

 Guidance 1 - this allows for Supplier initiated corrections to occur although one may expect these will only occur in exceptional circumstances.
 For the avoidance of doubt, on implementation of the solution described by this Modification Shippers will no longer be required to manually enter Supplier confirmed Thefts directly into central systems as this process will now be replaced by an automated process initiated by claims submitted by the Supplier via the REC.